 - High-Volume Lead Generation: Here, the name of the game is capturing contact info from a ton of attendees.
 Your design needs to make interactions quick and data capture seamless.
 Think interactive surveys that qualify visitors while giving them personalized content in return.

 - Building Brand Affinity: This one is less about immediate sales and more about creating a positive, memorable vibe.
 The design should be immersive and connect with people emotionally, encouraging social shares and turning attendees into brand advocates.
-An AI Photo Booth, for example, can generate unique, shareable content that links attendees to your brand in a genuinely fun way.
+An AI Photo Booth, for example, generates unique, shareable content that links attendees to your brand in a genuinely fun way.

 - High-Quality Lead Nurturing: If you are there to woo key accounts, your design has to include private or semi-private meeting spaces.
 Comfort, quiet, and a professional atmosphere are everything.